FocalCodec: Low-Bitrate Speech Coding via Focal Modulation Networks: Additional Results

 Although our codec is non-causal, it can be made streamable via chunked inference.
 This involves splitting the input signal into fixed-size chunks with a certain amount of overlap to reduce boundary artifacts.
-To assess the streamability of our codec, we use a left context of 48,000 samples (3 seconds) and an overlap of 250 samples while varying the chunk size.
-The reconstructed chunks are stitched together using the overlap–add method with linear fade-in/fade-out.
-As shown in \cref{tab:streaming}, FocalCodec@50 maintains acceptable performance when streamed with a chunk size of 8000 (500 milliseconds).
-In contrast, for FocalCodec@25 and FocalCodec@12.5, performance drops significantly.
-This is because, due to the 2x and 4x downsampling along the time dimension, they require a much larger look-ahead.
+To assess the streamability of our codec, we use a chunk size of 500 milliseconds with a $\sim$4\% overlap and a left context of 3 seconds.
+The reconstructed chunks are stitched together using the overlap-add method with linear fade-in/fade-out.
+As shown in \cref{tab:streaming} (upper section), despite the gap with the full-context model, FocalCodec@50 maintains acceptable performance at 500 milliseconds latency.
+However, this is still too high for strict real-time use.
+To enable real-time streaming, we replace all non-causal components with their causal counterparts, and we distill the non-causal WavLM features into the causal model using a feature-matching loss during training.
+Additionally, we train the decoder to reconstruct 24 kHz waveforms.
+As shown in \cref{tab:streaming} (lower section), with these adjustments, together with increased model capacity and additional training data, we can achieve competitive performance at 80 milliseconds latency while maintaining a real-time factor suitable for deployment on consumer-grade GPUs.